corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 network ID.
 The notary must sign every commit instruction, and the program verifies authorization before accepting it.
 * **`Network`**: One account per registered Corda network.
 Each Corda network has a unique numeric ID assigned by the program administrator.
-Several notary keys (`NotaryAuthorization`) can be authorized on the same network', however a given notary key may only be registers in a single network.
+Several notary keys (`NotaryAuthorization`) can be authorized on the same network, however a given notary key may only be registered in a single network.
 * **`Administration`**: A singleton account holding the program administrator's public key and the counter used to assign network IDs.